Time Travel in Star Trek: Discovery (DIS)

 - Stardate 1201.7: Beta Quadrant, 51000 light-years away (DIS: "Such Sweet Sorrow II", 124 days later)

 The Red Angel arc is the arguably most complicated story ever told in Star Trek.
 Although "Such Sweet Sorrow II" wraps it up nicely and answers the ostensible questions, hundreds of problems still remain.
 Even if we leave out any questions of how the story may possibly fit with canon, it has numerous internal inconsistencies.
-The following will focus on the mere time travel related questions and will not discuss technical issues such as why the Red Angel suit is an omnipotent piece of technology (time travel, instantaneous space travel, cloaking, tractor beam to tow churches and starships, "infinite" computer memory, "incomprehensible" signal generation, unlimited energy once it's powered up).
+The following will focus on the mere time travel related questions and will not discuss technical issues such as why the Red Angel suit is an omnipotent piece of technology (time travel, instantaneous space travel, cloaking, tractor beam to tow churches and starships, "infinite" computer memory, "incomprehensible" signal generation, the ability to disable the Enterprise across half the galaxy, unlimited energy once it's powered up).

 The first thing to put on record regarding the Red Angel arc is that there is essentially just one timeline.
 The crew of the Discovery (and the viewers) witness a single continuous timeline from "Brother" to "Such Sweet Sorrow II".
 There is no past incursion that would have interrupted history.
 At least, Michael Burnham never does anything that would change the past.
 Her timeline is predetermined.
 In this regard, the assessment in "The Red Angel" that she would come to save herself because of the grandfather paradox is not correct.
 Actually, if her timeline is predestined, she would not be able to die at all at this point of her life, no matter how exactly it is averted.
 Well, the result is pretty much the same anyway, and becomes irrelevant when the forcefield actually captures her mother.